shashankgwl/MCS.D365.DevOps/README.md

 - Import devops candy solution.
 - Create records for defining organizations. (you need to provide Org Servie svc URL.
  - Create deployment record and provide details like target organization, export type.

+# download

+ - go to the download folder to download the latest solutions (unmanaged/managed)

 # Coming Soon

   - OAuth support.